gabekramirez/Game-Dev-Club-Club-Bot/README.md

 git checkout -b your-branch-name
 ```

-Save changes to your personal branch with:
+Publish changes on your personal branch to GitHub with:
 ```shell
 git add .
 git commit -m "your message"
 git push origin your-branch-name
 ```

-DO NOT PUSH ANY PRIVATE INFORMATION TO YOUR BRANCH FOR ALL TO SEE!!!

-NOTE THAT .dev.vars IS NOT INCLUDED WHEN YOU PUSH BECAUSE IT IS LISTED IN [.gitignore](/.gitignore)

-To update with other people's changes on your branch:
+To update your branch with other's changes made to it on GitHub:
 ```shell
 git fetch origin
 git rebase origin/your-branch-name